hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 \end{aligned}
 $$

-This means our attention equation is *invariant* if we replace:
+This means our attention equation is *invariant* if we replace the weight matrices as follows:
 $$
 \begin{aligned}
 W_q &\to W_q \cdot X  \\